scapegoat-scala/sbt-scapegoat/README.md

 The full list of inspections can be seen at the [scapegoat](https://github.com/sksamuel/scapegoat) main page.

+#### Console output

+sbt-scapegoat generates three sets of output.
+HTML and XML reports inside `target/scala-2.x/scapegoat-report` and also to the console during the build.
+The latter is useful so you don't have to open up files to see inspection warnings.
+However you can disable the console output if needed by setting the following key:

+`scapegoatConsoleOutput := false`

 #### Disabling inspections

 Sometimes you might want to disable an inspection, should you disagree with it, or have a need to override it completely.